Demolition Man (song): Background

-The song was originally written by Sting in the Summer of 1980 while living in Peter O’Toole’s home in Connemara, Ireland for potential use on The Police’s Zenyatta Mondatta, but they never managed to get around to recording it.
-A demo was sent to Grace Jones when she requested Sting for a song.
+The song was written by Sting in the Summer of 1980 while he was living in Peter O’Toole’s home in Connemara, Ireland.
+It was written for potential use on The Police’s Zenyatta Mondatta, but they never got around to recording it.
+A demo was sent to Grace Jones when she requested a song from Sting.

-The lyric "I'm a three-line whip", often assumed to be a reference to sadomasochism, is in fact an allusion to the voting instructions issued to British members of parliament to cast their votes according to the party line.
-Sting explained this in an interview: "Whatever party's in power in Parliament, if it's a really important vote, you get a one-line whip.
+The lyric "I'm a three-line whip" is an allusion to the instructions issued to members of British parliament to cast their votes according to the party line.
+Sting explained in an interview, "Whatever party's in power in Parliament, if it's a really important vote, you get a one-line whip.
 If it's incredibly important, you have a two-line whip, and something monumentally important is a three-line whip."
-According to Sting, he never knew that his A-level in British Constitution would "bear fruit in a rock and roll lyric".
+According to Sting, he never guessed that his A-level in British Constitution would "bear fruit in a rock and roll lyric."